guardian/recommendations/coding-with-empathy.md

 # Coding with empathy

-> _If you choose not to follow these guidelines you should describe your reasons in the project readme, and provide as much context and guidance as possible._
+> _If your project does not follow these guidelines, be sure to describe the reasons in the readme, and provide as much context and guidance as possible._

 ## Principles